-Betsy is vice president, Poverty, at JPB Foundation.
+Betsy is vice president, Poverty, at The JPB Foundation.
 She is involved with JPB’s efforts to help low-income populations overcome barriers to opportunity.
 Betsy’s work supports organizations that break the cycle of poverty by creating long-term positive change for disadvantaged communities, specifically in the areas of health and chronic disease, economic opportunity, and democracy.
-Prior to joining JPB in 2014, Betsy was a consultant to nonprofits and foundations, and was executive director of Youth Advocacy Center – an organization she co-founded.
+Prior to joining JPB in 2014, Betsy was a consultant to nonprofits and foundations, and was executive director of Youth Advocacy Center, an organization she co-founded.

 RITA ALLEN FOUNDATION

 Elizabeth is president and CEO of the Rita Allen Foundation, an organization that invests in transformative ideas in their earliest stages to leverage their growth and promote breakthrough solutions to significant problems.
 In that capacity, Elizabeth is guiding the foundation through a period of rapid expansion and an entrance into new funding areas, including civic literacy and engagement and leadership in science and social innovation.
 Prior to joining Rita Allen in 2009, Elizabeth was the first female executive director of New Jersey’s public broadcasting network (NJN), served on the Public Broadcasting Service (PBS) Board, chaired the New Jersey State Council on the Arts, and served as president of the New Jersey Women’s Forum.
 She has served on numerous national and international boards and juries, including as chair of NHK’s Japan Prize.